steal-server/express-assetmanager/README.md

 # connect-assetmanager

-Middleware for Connect (node.js) for handling your static assets.

 ## In this fork
-This fork make sure the generateCache function is exposed so you can call it manually.
-Please see the example below
+This fork makes sure the generateCache function is exposed so you can call it manually.
+See the example below.

 ```javascript